retroelec/T-HMI-C64/README.md

 after reseting the development board (e.g. if you want to start a new game).

 Besides the normal C64 keys this virtual keyboard also provides red extra buttons to send "external commands".
-Actually the LOAD and several JOYSTICK buttons are available:
+Actually the LOAD, DIV and several JOYSTICK buttons are available:

 - LOAD: load a C64 program from SD card
+- DIV: opens an extra screen with additional settings / extra functionality
 - JOYSTICK 1: connected joystick can be used as a joystick in port 1
 - JOYSTICK 2: connected joystick can be used as a joystick in port 2
 - KBJOYSTICK 1: "virtual joystick" can be used as a joystick in port 1
-- KBJOYSTICK 2: "virtual joystick" can be used as a joystick in port 1
+- KBJOYSTICK 2: "virtual joystick" can be used as a joystick in port 2

 <img src="doc/THMIC64KB_VirtJoystick.png" alt="Virtual Joystick" width="600"/>

 The virtual joystick has some drawbacks in terms of responsiveness.
-To play games, a hardware joystick ist recommended.
+To play games, a hardware joystick is recommended.

 Up to now the following keys are not implemented: Commodore key, CTRL key, RESTORE key

 ### Load and start a game

 You first have to copy C64 games in prg format (only supported format!) to an SD card (game names must be in lower case letters, max.
-16 characters).
+16 characters, no spaces in file names allowed).

 As there is no C64 tape/disk drive emulation available up to now, the file must be loaded into memory using an "external command".
 To do this, you first type in the name of the game so it shows up on the C64 text screen.
 You then press the LOAD button on your Android phone.
+If the file is found the text "LOADED" appears on screen, otherwise the text "FILE NOT FOUND" appears.
-Use the button RETURN or "cursor key down" to go to the next line and type "RUN" followed by pressing the button RETURN to start the game.
+Afterwards, as usual, you can start the game by typing "RUN" followed by pressing the button RETURN.

 ## Software